 The contribution to student travel and installation costs (see below) and the monthly subsistence allowance (see below) depend on the place of residence of a scholarship holder.
 In order to decide if you are eligible for a partner or programme country scholarship, you need to submit a residence certificate.
-For more information on the requirements, we refer to the number "2 Application" on this website.
+For more information on the requirements, visit the application page.

 In detail: Contribution to the participation costs

 1000 EUR per year per scholarship holder resident of a programme country for travel costs

 2000 EUR per year for travel costs + 1000 EUR for installation costs for scholarship holder resident of a partner country whose location is situated at less than 4.000 km from IHE Delft, The Netherlands

 3000 EUR per year for travel costs + 1000 EUR for installation costs for scholarship holder resident of a partner country whose location is situated at 4.000 km or more from IHE Delft, The Netherlands

 NOTE: In order to verify your place of residence, you need to submit a residence certificate with your application for admission.
 You can use for example:

 a residence certificate issued in accordance with the candidate's municipality normal registration rules;